honghaianthony/honghaianthony/README.md

 ### WELCOME TO MY GITHUB ^^

 My name is Hai.
 You can call me Anthony Hai.
-I am a student at University of Information Technology - Vietnam National University of HCMC, majoring in Web Developer.
-I am interested in the following topics: Frontend and its frameworks.
-I hope to be a fullstack developer.<br>
+I'm a full-stack developer.
+Participate in some open source projects in my spare time, such as next,vue,vite.
+Recently focusing on AWS and Langchain.<br>

 ## 📫 How to reach me: